C2DH/ranketwo/_assignments/boder/10-Boder-Dissemination.en.md

 Use the template

 <!-- section -->
 ### 10.b   Mapping Boder’s legacy 2. : who has published copies of his work online?
+(30 min)
 <!-- section-contents -->

 Conduct a Google search with the name David Boder